Serebryanskiy/Catificator-2.0/README.md

 <p>Depth refers to the topological depth of the network.
 This includes activation layers, batch normalization layers etc.</p>
 <hr />

-If we would carefully examine the table we can find out that Xception model size is only 88 Mb while it has one of the best performances.
+If we carefully examine the table, we will find out that Xception model size is only 88 Mb while it has one of the best performances.
 Taking that into account we choose Xception model as our base model.

 The model training is implemented in jupyter [notebook](./training_model.ipynb).
-Short description of model training steps:
+Short description of the model training steps you can find below:
 * Set input size and batch size.
 * Preprocess images using Keras ImageDataGenerator (actually preprocessing is done only at the beginning of training)
 * Load Imagenet pretrained Xception model